- Lines are love. They’re a linear pre-show party. Mingle. Chill. Meet people. Talk about the must-sees. Let an artist

 us/windows – must be running Windows 7 or higher

 us/HT201541 – must be running Mac OS X 10.9 or higher

 All shows are $12.
 100% of the ticket price goes directly to the artist.

 Are discounts available?

 A limited number of discount passes are available.
 Visit ottawafringe.com/boxoffices for details.

 What is METRO best of fest?

-On closing night (June 18) the Festival’s most popular shows stage a round of encore performances.
+On closing night the Festival’s most popular shows stage a round of encore performances.
 One show from each of the five official venues.
 Visit ottawafringe.com/bestof to check out Metro Best of Fest 2017 winners.
 Presenting sponsor is Metro News Ottawa.